Technogeezer50/w11arm_addDrivers/README.md

 ## Why is it useful?

-Windows 11 ARM ISOs created by tools other than VMware Fusion's "Get Windows from Microsoft" or vmw_esd2iso do not have a driver for the VMware vmxnet3 virtual NIC that's presented to the VM.
+Windows 11 ARM ISOs created by tools other than VMware Fusion's "Get Windows from Microsoft" or vmw_esd2iso do not have a driver for the VMware vmxnet3 virtual NIC that's presented by a VMware Fusion VM.
 No driver, no network.

 The Windows out-of-box experience (OOBE) is expecting to have network connectivity to complete a Windows installation.
 Since a network isn't present, the OOBE stalls and continues to ask for a network connection.